Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Examples: Published Code and Data

 \section{Examples: Published Code and Data}

-Subsequently, published data and code from within the priority program are listed and discussed, to serve as inspiration, and to learn which types of data and problems appear in mechanics, dynamics, and engineering design.
+Subsequently, published data and code, as they have resulted from the priority program "Daring More Intelligence -- Design Assistants in Mechanics and Dynamics" (SPP 2353) of the German Research Foundation, are listed and discussed in the light of the aforementioned findings, to serve as inspiration how some of the formulated challenges can be overcome, and to learn which types of data and problems appear in mechanics, dynamics, and engineering design.